Vintage Map Lampshade

-Have you been on a unique vacation lately that you want to remember?
 Do you want to update a plain vanilla lamp shade?
-Guess what, you can do both with this vintage map lamp shade!
+Do you have a vacation you want to remember?
+You can do both with this vintage map lampshade!

 - Craft paper

 - X-acto knife